thisbit/snippets/wp/ACF/apuri-extend-search/README.md

 ## Installation

-1. Copy the `apuri-acf-search.php` file to your theme's directory or create a custom plugin
+1. Copy the `apuri-acf-search.php` file to your mu-plugins directory or download this entire folder into your plugins directory
-2. Include the file in your theme's `functions.php` or activate your custom plugin
+2. Activate it as any other plugin

 ```php
 // If adding to functions.php